Skip To Content

 “panel” means a panel assigned to hear a motion or the merits of a proceeding and includes a Tribunal member sitting alone; (sous-comité)

-“party” means the College or the member; (partie)
+“party” means the College or the registrant; (partie)

 “participant” means a party and any other person with a right to participate in the proceeding or a portion of the proceeding; (participant)